 Now streaming on:

 Once David gets the sense that he can talk to this person, that the video’s reactions are in sync with what he’s saying, Rent-A-Pal becomes a true connection for him.
-Sitting alone with a cup of whiskey in hand, he answers Andy’s questions about his parents, and about his personal life.
+Sitting alone with a cup of whiskey in hand, he answers Andy’s questions about his parents and about his personal life.
 Andy then bonds with the viewer, and ideas of entitlement, misogyny, and general anger start to flood in with his own monologues, all in the context that this is stuff guys talk about, that they don’t need anybody else.
 Especially after Andy shares a story about being humiliated by a woman, David is all ears.
 Sitting in his mother’s basement, with his TV providing the only light, David gets lost.

 Watching Folkins watch this tape—to see the formation of this relationship—makes for one of the most original and riveting sequences of 2020.
 The movie takes its time in getting started, setting up David’s small world, but it truly takes off when a bond is built between a man you care about and a comforting figure on-screen.
 David learns how to interact with it, and Stevenson (working as editor) cuts it like an active conversation, so much that you forget you’re still just watching a guy talk to his TV.
 David gets the connection that he wants, and you believe that he achieves this in part by learning the video beat by beat.
-Not only is he memorizing it, he’s being programmed by it, with Andy’s sentiments shown to be stranger and more controlling, but effective.
+Not only is he memorizing it, he’s being programmed by it, with Andy’s sentiments shown to be stranger and more controlling but effective.
 This scene, as part of Stevenson's excellent script, is an incredible, incisive distillation of the kinship people found in toxic boys clubs.

-But “Rent-A-Pal” is transfixing whenever it walks that creative line between this simply being a video tape of unknown origin and it being a radical text—a prerecorded broadcast from one disturbed man with a camera, sent out to others who project their own meaning onto it.
-One of Stevenson’s brilliant choices is to set this story in 1990 so that it can clearly be about being online in 2020.
-A worthy double feature with Arthur Jones’ vital recent documentary about the cult behind the Pepe the Frog meme, “Feels Good Man,” "Rent-A-Pal" is about slipping into the darkest parts of the internet, and coming out the other side branded by hate.
+But “Rent-A-Pal” is transfixing whenever it walks that creative line between this simply being a videotape of unknown origin and a radical text—a prerecorded broadcast from one disturbed man with a camera, sent out to others who project their own meaning onto it.
+One of Stevenson’s brilliant choices is to set this story in 1990 so it can clearly be about being online in 2020.
+A worthy double feature with Arthur Jones’ vital recent documentary about the cult behind the Pepe the Frog meme, “Feels Good Man,” "Rent-A-Pal" is about slipping into the darkest parts of the internet and coming out the other side branded by hate.
 For all the nostalgia that comes with seeing David pop in a VHS tape, the movie’s time period allows Stevenson to focus our attention on the horror emitting from just one screen.